 As well as costing license purchases, the SAM is expected to negotiate the best possible rates with OEMs and VARs.
 These negotiations can have far-reaching consequences for the business, potentially saving millions of dollars over the course of a maintenance agreement.

-In larger organisations, negotiations may be handled by the procurement manager.
+In larger organizations, negotiations may be handled by the procurement manager.
 Even if the SAM is absent from pricing negotiations, they are still expected to carry out the necessary research to inform procurement.
 The procurement manager is also relying on the SAM to outline expected outcomes, costs, and to define the parameters of discussions with the vendor.

 It’s not just other managers that the SAM needs to deal with either.
 The BYOD revolution is showing no signs of slowing or reversing, which adds another layer of complexity to the corporate IT environment.
 SAMs now have the added headache of ensuring employees have access to key business apps on their personal smartphones and tablets.
 They also need to negotiate carefully with end users and policy makers to limit the use of unlicensed, unapproved apps for business services.
 Unless the SAM can negotiate agreements with device owners about acceptable app use, the business could be exposed to fines following an OEM audit – even though they don’t own the physical devices in question.